LockOne/Smart_Mutation_Operator_for_Python/README.md

 ESEC/FSE 2017 Proceedings of the 2017 11th Joint Meeting on Foundations of Software Engineering https://dl.acm.org/citation.cfm?id=3106280

-usage : bin/genMut \<source dir>
+usage : bin/genMut /some/directory/
-\<source dir> need to be absolute path.
+/some/directory/ need to be absolute path.
-It check all .py files in \<source dir> recursively, and generate mutants for each of them. ex) ./genMut ~/models/research/object_detection/
+It check all .py files in /some/directory/ recursively, and generate mutants for each of them. ex) ./genMut ~/models/research/object_detection/

+usage : bin/checkMut /some/mutants/
+/some/mutants/ need to be absolute path.
+It checks mutants in mutants/ and count number of .py files with syntax error.